pierres/pierre-schmitz.com/wp-content/plugins/easy-wp-smtp/readme.txt

 ### Easy WP SMTP Features

 * Send WordPress emails using one of the transactional mailers or an SMTP server.
+* Our Setup Wizard helps you configure your mailer or SMTP provider in no time.
-* You can use different transactional mailers: SendLayer, Mailgun, Sendinblue, SMTP.com.
+* You can use different transactional mailers: SendLayer, Amazon SES (Pro), Mailgun, Microsoft 365 / Outlook (Pro), Sendinblue, SMTP.com.
+* Log all emails sent from your WordPress site, resent emails, store attachments, and more with our Email Logs <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-logs-readme" rel="friend">[Pro]</a>
+* Generate reports in your WordPress dashboard to check how many emails were sent, opened and clicked, with the Email Reports feature. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-reports-readme" rel="friend">[Pro]</a>
+* The Dashboard Widget shows you sent, delivered, failed, opened and clicked stats at a glance. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=dashboard-widget-readme" rel="friend">[Pro]</a>
 * You can use Gmail, Outlook, Yahoo, Hotmail, Zoho, or any other SMTP server.
 * Seamlessly connect your WordPress site with a reliable mailer to handle all outgoing emails.
 * Securely deliver emails to your recipients.